9 Weight Loss Myths

 Myth 9: If I lift weights, I will bulk up like a man.

-Fact: Women do not have testosterone, which is the driving force behind gaining “bulk”.
-In fact, the more muscle mass women (and men) have, the better.
+Fact: Women don’t have plentiful testosterone, which is the driving force behind gaining “bulk”.
+Plus, the more muscle mass women (and men) have, the better.
 Muscle burns fat, so even while resting, the body is constantly burning the extra fat thanks to the lean muscle.
 Muscle mass helps to reduce injury because it pads and protects the joints, making injuries less severe.

 Are there any diet myths out there that we can refute for you?
 If so, share them with us.